backtrackbaba/repo-downloader/README.md

 - Migrated from Python 2 to Python 3
 - Refactored the code and improved the efficiency
 - Improved the readability of the code
+- Added check to see if the username exists
+- Added Multi Platform Support